henry-doan/cs-Java-files/EightPuzzle/src/ep/readme.txt

  *  Explain briefly how you represented a search node
  *  (board + number of moves + previous search node).
  *****************************************************************************/
+A Block, contains a board, number of moves to get to that board, and the previous board. the previous board traces up to give the full solution and with the priority queue.